opf/openproject/docs/development/contribution-documentation/documentation-style-guide/README.md

 ## Structure in documents

-- Structure content in tables or lists etc. in alphabetical order unless there is a reason to use an order of importance.
+- Structure content in tables or lists etc. in alphabetical order unless there is a reason to use any other order of importance.

-## Language
+## Documentation language

 The OpenProject documentation should be as clear and easy to understand as possible.
 Avoid unnecessary words.